Monthly Archives: July 2016

 So, we just sat back, enjoyed the ride, and looked out the windows.

-from the comfort of our air-conditioned car
+from the comfort of our air-conditioned car009

 This is the Welcome Center